 Judge Livid His Order on Mail Ballots Went Ignored

-WASHINGTON (CN) — A federal judge railed at the U.S. Postal Service on Wednesday for ignoring an order to sweep postal facilities for mail-in ballots the previous afternoon.
+WASHINGTON (CN) — A federal judge railed at the U.S. Postal Service on Wednesday for ignoring an order to sweep postal facilities for mail-in ballots on Election Day.

-U.S. District Judge Emmet Sullivan said that someone at the agency would have to pay for its admitted noncompliance.
+U.S. District Judge Emmet Sullivan said that someone at the agency would have to pay for its admitted noncompliance, suggesting that Postmaster General Louis DeJoy himself would eventually be called to appear before the federal court in Washington.

-“I’m not pleased about this eleventh hour development last night,” the judge said at a noon videoconference hearing, suggesting that Postmaster General Louis DeJoy himself would eventually be called to appear before the federal court in Washington.
+“I’m not pleased about this eleventh-hour development last night,” the judge said.

-“I would like you to explain just what the heck happened yesterday,” he told the Justice Department.
+“I would like you to explain just what the heck happened yesterday,” he told the Justice Department by videoconference.

 Polls had been on the cusp of closing Tuesday evening when the government said it would be “impractical” for postal inspectors to “personally scour” facilities in a dozen USPS districts that had registered low processing scores for ballots delivered in the days leading up to Nov.
 3.